 - Magikarp Power: Initially, Hexxat is fairly weak in terms of both stats and abilities.
 Her replacement is an incredibly powerful Jack-of-All-Stats, with literally superhuman scores in her physical stats and good scores everywhere else.
 Once you finish her quest and remove her Weaksauce Weakness...

-- No Sell: If romanced, Bodhi will try to kidnap her at one point, just like the original romanceable characters.
-Unlike the originals, the kidnappers gives up the attempt as soon as they get a closer look, as Hexxat is alread a vampire.
+- No-Sell: If romanced, Bodhi will try to kidnap her at one point, just like the original romanceable characters.
+Unlike the originals, the kidnappers gives up the attempt as soon as they get a closer look, as Hexxat is already a vampire.

-- Walking Spoiler: Kinda.
+- Walking Spoiler: Sorry about all the spoiler marks, but Hexxat has a big secret that completely changes her nature.
 That picture up there?
 That isn't Hexxat.
-She's Clara, and her quest leads to her death and the actual Hexxat's — a black vampire thief — recruitment
+She's Clara, and her quest leads to her death and the recruitment of the actual Hexxat, a black vampire thief.

 Secret Party Members